 - Benefits management- This includes management of benefits like health insurance, life insurance or retirement benefits.

-- Recruitment automation- Basic processes like posting jobs, tracking candidates, managing the candidatures and managing online applications received.
+- Recruitment automation- Basic processes like posting jobs, tracking candidates, managing the candidatures, and managing online applications received.

-- Time and attendance keeping- This keeps a tab on the work hours, absences, and leaves of the employees and more.
+- Time and attendance keeping- This keeps a tab on the work hours, absences, leaves of the employees and more.

 Do You Know?
 The HR Software Market was valued at USD 15.59 Billion in 2020 and is projected to reach USD 33.57 Billion by 2028, growing at a CAGR of 10.10% from 2021 to 2028.

 When you find a software with the following features, you should call it an HRMS: